Autism first signs: a checklist for primary school age children

 - 请联系您所在州或地区自闭症协会,了解有关评估的信息。

 - Make an appointment with your GP or family health nurse.
-They can conduct a screening test for autism and if your child shows signs of autism they will often then refer them for an assessment.
+They can conduct a screening assessment for autism and if your child shows characteristics of autism they will often then refer them for an assessment.
 If you do not agree with the outcome of the screening test you can still refer your child to health professionals with expertise in autism for an assessment.

 - 与具有自闭症评估和诊断经验的合格健康专家交谈。